 Home to the iconic author of Anne and Green Gables from 1911 to 1926, Uxbridge is alive with the spirit of Lucy Maud Montgomery and her most renown character, Anne Shirley.

 What better place to start your day than the Leaskdale Manse National Historic site, the home where the author penned 11 books, while she raised her family.
-Take a journey back in time by booking the Tour & Tea package, that begins with a tour of Maud’s home, restored to a 1917 period.
 After a photo-op in the garden with the only full-size bronze statue of the beloved author, enjoy tea and scones on Maud’s own Limoges China dishes “Bridal Rose”.
 Children will be entertained during the tour with the manse’s brand new Cavendish cat and the art of old fashioned ice cream making!
 Before you leave, be sure to stop by the gift shop for a souvenir.

 Outside Leaskdale there are a few places that are anxious to welcome you!
-To satisfy your thirst, visit Banjo Cider for a special glass of hand-crafted traditional raspberry cider in the spirit of Anne and Maud.
-Take a detour to Concession 6 Studio to discover some local art pieces including laser-engraved boards with L.M.
-Montgomery quotes and visit a working pottery studio, Greenmantle Pottery, where Patricia Cherrie makes small batch organic pottery in a charming log cabin just down the road from Maud’s home in Leaskdale.
+To satisfy your thirst, visit Banjo Cider for a special glass of hand-crafted cider named after Maud herself.
+Book an appointment to visit Concession 6 Studio to discover some local art pieces including laser-engraved boards with L.M.
+Montgomery quotes.
+Call ahead to see a working pottery studio, Greenmantle Pottery, where Patricia Cherrie makes small batch organic pottery in a charming log cabin just down the road from Maud’s home in Leaskdale.